V170SC/ESN-homeokinesis/README.md

 # ESN-homeokinesis
-Thesis on homeokinesis and Echo State Network control
+Dissertation on homeokinesis and Echo State Network control